okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/index.md

 <ApiLifecycle access="ie" /><br>
 <ApiLifecycle access="Limited GA" />

 Okta Identity Engine introduces a lot of changes to the Okta platform.
 Some of these changes result in a lack of support for previously available features.
-Additionally, some of these changes result in Identity Engine features not supported for use with Okta Classic Engine APIs.
+Additionally, some of these changes result in the Identity Engine features not supported for use with Okta Classic Engine APIs.

 > **Note:** This doc is designed for people who are familiar with the Classic Engine.
-If you are new to Okta and Identity Engine, see [Get started](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-get-started-oie) with Identity Engine.
+If you are new to Okta and the Identity Engine, see [Get started](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-get-started-oie) with the Identity Engine.

 Are you an admin?
-See Identity Engine [Limitations](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-oie-limitations) doc for admins.
+See the Identity Engine [Limitations](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-oie-limitations) doc for admins.

-### Classic Engine features not supported in Identity Engine
+### Classic Engine features not supported in the Identity Engine

 #### Event Type availability for Event Hooks

-**What Changed:** The following Event Types aren't available in Identity Engine because Device Trust isn't currently supported:
+**What Changed:** The following Event Types aren't available in the Identity Engine because Device Trust isn't currently supported:

 * `user.authentication.authenticate`
 * `user.credential.enroll`

-The following Event Types are available only in Identity Engine and can't be used by Classic Engine customers:
+The following Event Types are available only in the Identity Engine and can't be used by Classic Engine customers:

 * `device.enrollment.create`
 * `user.mfa.factor.suspend`